Refloow/Steam-Card-Bot-PRO/SECURITY.md

 # Security Policy

 <b> We are not responsible for any losses that happened by use of our software. </b>
+* Make sure to always download our project from original source
 <h4> About the security </h4>

 * Project is open source (code is visible and checked by everyone)